- Bullying Prevention

 Western Sydney University is an Employer of Choice for Gender Equality

-This citation was awarded by the Federal Government's Workplace Gender Equality Agency (WGEA on 6 November 2015 by WGEA.
-This marks 11 consecutive years the University has received the award.
+This citation was awarded by the Federal Government's Workplace Gender Equality Agency (WGEA) on 6 November 2015 by WGEA.
+This marks 11 consecutive years that the University has received the award.

 In congratulating award recipients, Agency Director, Libby Lyons said: "2015 WGEA Employer of Choice citation holders are at the frontline of driving positive change as they set the gold standard for inclusive workplaces."

 Under the Workplace Gender Equality Act 2012, Western Sydney University has an obligation to improve and promote equality for women and men in the workplace.

 The University is also required to report to the Workplace Gender Equality Agency (WGEA) annually on a set of standardised reporting matters under six gender equality indicators.
 The reporting period refers to the 12 months from 1 April to 31 March annually.

 The 2015-2016 Public Report (PDF, 197.34 KB) (opens in a new window) has been lodged with the Workforce Gender Equality Agency.